manstegling/linkboy/doc/DOCUMENTATION.md

 Currently, this is done by looking at the variance of $f^{-1}$.
 That is, we find the dimensions in which the spatial variance is comparably low for each rating.
 I.e. we group the movies the user has rated 5.0, the movies they have rated 4.5, and so on.
-We compute the squared deviation from mean for each group and compare the sum fot his, to the sum of squared deviation of all rated movies (not by group).
+We compute the squared deviation from mean for each group and compare the sum of this, to the sum of squared deviation of all rated movies (not by group).
 This approach favors dimensions in which the user has a monotonous preference (since $f$ is surjective).
 That is, the more a movie exhibits a preferred characteristic, the better.